OWASP/www-project-ai-security-and-privacy-guide/WAISEwhiteboard.md

   See [OpenCRE](https://www.opencre.org/cre/630-573)

 --------------------------------------
-## Evasion - Model behaviour manipulation through use
+## Evasion - Model behaviour manipulation through use  (Integrity of model behaviour)
 A type of attack in which the attacker provides input that has intentionally been designed to cause a machine learning model to make a mistake.
 A category of such an attack involves small perturbations leading to large modification of its outputs.
 Such modified inputs are often called adversarial examples.
 Another categorization is to distinguish between physical input maniupulation (e.g. changing the real world to influence for example a camera image) and digital input manipulation (e.g. changing the digital image).
 Another example is a prompt to a large language model that tries to evade any protections against unwanted answers.